LucachuTW/PIC-book-notes/labmodule12/README-PROJECT-FINAL.md

 ### What THREE (3) sensors and ONE (1) actuator did you use (add more if you wish)?

-- CDA Sensor 1:
+- CDA Sensor 1: Temperatura

-- CDA Sensor 2:
+- CDA Sensor 2: Humedad

-- CDA Sensor 3:
+- CDA Sensor 3: Presioón

+- CDA Sensor 4: Luminosidad

-- CDA Actuator 1:
+- CDA Actuator 1: Led

 ### What ONE (1) CDA protocol and TWO (2) GDA protocols did you implement (add more if you wish)?

-- CDA to GDA Protocol:
+- CDA to GDA Protocol: MQTT

-- GDA to CDA Protocol:
+- GDA to CDA Protocol: MQTT

-- GDA to Cloud Protocol:
+- GDA to Cloud Protocol: MQTT

-- Cloud to GDA Protocol:
+- Cloud to GDA Protocol: MQTT